University of Saint Mary: Organization and administration

 The university is sponsored by the Sisters of Charity of Leavenworth.

 Academics

 Saint Mary has around 1,200 students enrolled across two campuses.
 It has a full-time faculty of 31, who teach 26 undergraduate programs and six masters programs.
-The school has been named a "Best Value College" by the Princeton Review.
 Students at St. Mary come from 33 different states, and it has international students from Brazil, Trinidad and Tobago, Taiwan, the United Kingdom, Colombia, Finland and Canada.
 The average age of residential full-time students is 22 and the average full-time undergraduate is 27.
 The student body is 47% male and 53% female.
 On average, USM receives 427 applications per year, and 233 students are accepted.

-Student life

-"Into the Streets" is a program for incoming freshmen.
-The freshmen are separated into groups and are assigned different tasks such as mentoring younger students during the first day of middle school, working on houses for people in the community, helping with maintenance at the local shelter, and helping the Red Cross.
-St. Mary's has the alternative where students are able to do charitable activities on spring and winter breaks.
-Students go to Denver, Colorado, during their winter break for the opportunity to work with three different organizations, the Mount Saint Vincent Home, Annunciation School, and the Humanitarian Center for Workers.
-During spring break students travel to Guatemala where they help at the community center.
-They have the choice to travel to Appalachia where they build new homes.
-USM has local service agency programs where students are able to take what they learn in the classroom and use it in the real world.
-Members of the productions and operations management class has helped Alliance Against Family Violence improve operations by creating a computerized inventory agency.
-Consumer behavior and marketing research classes helped the Leavenworth community library with strategic planning, including planning a new library layout and solving other problems.

 Athletics

 The Saint Mary (USM) athletic teams are called the Spires.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1999–2000 academic year.
 The Spires previously competed in the defunct Midlands Collegiate Athletic Conference (MCAC) from 1994–95 to 1998–99.
 Their team colors are navy and gold.

 USM competes in 26 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, lacrosse, soccer, swimming, tennis, track & field and wrestling; while women's sports include basketball, bowling, cross country, flag football, lacrosse, soccer, softball, swimming, tennis, track & field, volleyball and wrestling; and co-ed sports include cheerleading, dance and eSports.